featbit/featbit-java-sdk/README.md

 ## Introduction

-This is the Java Server Side SDK for the feature management platform [featureflag.co](https://featureflag.co/).
+This is the Java Server Side SDK for the feature management platform Featbit.
 It is intended for use in a multi-user Java server applications.

 This SDK has two main purposes: